sarahpeng/4.0-bound-squad/README.md

 We downloaded the data from [DATA.GOV](https://catalog.data.gov/dataset?tags=murder)

-The first dataset was from [NCHS - Infant Mortality Rates, by Race: United States, 1915-2013](https://catalog.data.gov/dataset/nchs-infant-mortality-rates-by-race-united-states-1915-2013).
+* The first dataset was from [NCHS - Infant Mortality Rates, by Race: United States, 1915-2013](https://catalog.data.gov/dataset/nchs-infant-mortality-rates-by-race-united-states-1915-2013).
 The data was collected by the National Center for Health Statistics, CDC.
 The data was about infant mortality rates by race rom 1915-2013.There are 198 observations (rows) and 3 features (columns).
 A question that can be answered by this dataset is: "What race has the highest child mortality rates?"

+* The second dataset was from []